Lagos poll: Tribunal orders substituted service on Sanwo-Olu

-The Lagos State Governorship Election Petition Tribunal, sitting in Ikeja, has granted an ex-parte application brought before it by the governorship candidate of the Labour Party, LP, Gbadebo Rhodes-Vivour, for substituted service of his petition on the state Governor, Babajide Sanwo-Olu.
+THE Lagos State Governorship Election Petition Tribunal, sitting in Ikeja, has granted an ex-parte application brought before it by the governorship candidate of the Labour Party, LP, Gbadebo Rhodes-Vivour, for a substituted service of his petition on the state Governor, Babajide Sanwo-Olu.

 According to Benson, Governor Sanwo-Olu refused to collect the document from the bailiff when the court official got to his office to serve him.